 The Board reviews key performance indicators (KPIs) which will develop further over time.
-Over the year, KPIs remained in line with the plan.
+Over the period, KPIs remained in line with the plan.
 The following summarises key data impacting the Company.
-Again, these cover key indicators in the Company and also within the separate plc company, as indicators within that separate entity directly drive the Company's performance and results of the business as a whole.
+Again, these cover key indicators both in the Company and PLC, as indicators within the latter directly drive the Company's performance and results of Pfida as a whole.